olin/studentgovernment/student_government_bylaws.md

 #### Section 4.
 Campaigning.

-During an election, between the close of nominations and the beginning of voting, candidates may campaign in a respectful and appropriate manner.
+During an election, between the close of nominations and the beginning of voting, candidates must campaign in a respectful and appropriate manner, as defined by the Honor Code and the rules laid out by the Election Monitor.
 The Election Monitor investigates allegations of inappropriate campaigning and decides upon what actions to take ranging from a warning to disqualification.

-To preserve an intellectual atmosphere and guarantee equal opportunities of election, campaigning outside of the following rules is prohibited, and infractions to the following rules are addressed by the Election Monitor.
+To preserve an intellectual atmosphere and guarantee equal opportunities of election, campaigning outside of the following rules and additional guidelines laid out by the Election Monitor is prohibited, and infractions to the following rules are addressed by the Election Monitor.
 Candidates may not:

 1. campaign in the Academic Center or Milas Hall except when authorized by the Election Monitor,